 - Bypass firewalls and DPI.
 Net neutrality and the concept of an open internet no longer exist.
 People living in China, for example, are not able to access Facebook or Youtube.
 Can you imagine this?
-With the help of a powerful VPN and their advanced features (like Double VPN, for example), people living in highly-restrictive countries can enable a VPN connection to gain access to popular social media websites or VOIP services.
+With the help of a powerful VPN and their advanced features (like Double VPN or Tor over VPN, for example), people living in highly-restrictive countries can enable a VPN connection to gain access to popular social media websites or VOIP services.

 How many internet surfers use the VPN at the moment?

 The number of VPN users increases from a year to another.
 This tool acts like garlic clove, keeping away all the

 vampires lurking eyes, ensuring a high-security level, both for personal networks and for public WiFi networks.